Dre Campbell Farm

 29. Water Pressure Sprays

-Use a water hose with strong pressure to blast insect pests from your plants.
+Use a high-pressure water hose to blast insect pests from your plants.
 However, ensure the plants are resilient enough to withstand the pressure.

-A powerful blast of water can dislodge anything that may be eating your crops.
+A powerful blast of water can dislodge anything eating your crops.

 Other Ways to Get Rid of Pests Naturally

-- The best way to get rid of little bugs on plants is never to have them in the first place.
-Therefore, make your garden less desirable for them to live in by keeping it clean.
+• The best way to get rid of little bugs on plants is never to have them in the first place.
+Keeping your garden clean makes it less desirable for them to live in.

-- Additionally, avoid planting the same crop over and over in the same bed.
+• Additionally, avoid planting the same crop repeatedly in the same bed.
 This will help decrease soil-dwelling pests.

-- And don’t forget horticultural oils.
-These can effectively control adelgids and scale insects.
+• And remember horticultural oils.
+These can control adelgids and scale insects with great success.